Skip to Content

 Security Deposit Limit

-But even without a limit, it’s important that the landlord charges a reasonable amount, and states the amount clearly in the lease.
+But even without a security deposit limit, it’s important that the landlord charges a reasonable amount, and states the amount clearly in the lease.
 Overcharging would only make your rental property less desirable among prospective tenants.
 This may mean having a hard time filling vacancies.

 Undercharging tenants is equally detrimental to your investment’s bottom line as a landlord.
 The security deposit should be enough to cover any potential financial risks that may occur during the tenancy.